Gmina Stare Kurowo

 Gmina Stare Kurowo is a rural gmina (administrative district) in Strzelce-Drezdenko County, Lubusz Voivodeship, in western Poland.
 Its seat is the village of Stare Kurowo, which lies approximately 9 km east of Strzelce Krajeńskie and 30 km north-east of Gorzów Wielkopolski.

-The gmina covers an area of 77.88 km2, and as of 2019 its total population is 4,059.
+The gmina covers an area of 77.88 km2, and as of 2019 its total population was 4,059.

 Villages

 Gmina Stare Kurowo contains the villages and settlements of Błotnica, Głęboczek, Kawki, Łącznica, Łęgowo, Nowe Kurowo, Pławin, Przynotecko, Rokitno, Smolarz and Stare Kurowo.

 Neighbouring gminas

 Gmina Stare Kurowo is bordered by the gminas of Dobiegniew, Drezdenko, Strzelce Krajeńskie and Zwierzyn.